Why Would I do this?

 - The main goal is consistency across games and ease of use.

-- People don't have to RTMF if you need no manual.
-Use intuitive controls.
+- Use self explanatory controls.
+People don't have to RTMF if they need no manual.

 - TEST, TEST, TEST.
-User experience is based on what the user thinks, not on what you think they think.
+User experience is based on what the user do, no what you think they should do.

 - Use as little text as possible.
 Replace it with pictograms.
 This way a kid that don't read, or someone that don't speak English could still enjoy your game.
 Plus, people are lazy and often don't read what's written (trust me on this one).

-- Use the default 80x64px resolution and use the Official Gamebuino Palette (follow the link to see why).
+- Use the default 80*64px resolution and use the Official Gamebuino Palette.

 - Use the lights.
-This makes a nice, immersive effect.
-But be gentle, don't go disco-ball!
+Make your game go beyond the screen.
+Be gentle, don't go disco-ball!